BallySternOS/FlashGordon2021/README.md

 - Added audit for how many times the high score has been beat
 - Added total replays to self test / audit
 - Added score award thresholds to give credits that are adjustable in machine self test / audit
-- Added current credits that are ajustable in machine self test / audit
+- Added current credits that are adjustable in machine self test / audit